JosephWakim/chromo/README.md

    `$ git clone https://github.com/SpakowitzLab/chromo.git`

-2. Run :code:`make_all.sh` in the main directory of the repository to automatically set up a new conda environment named :code:`chromo`, install the required dependencies, and compile the Cython code.
+2. Run `make_all.sh` in the main directory of the repository to automatically set up a new conda environment named `chromo`, install the required dependencies, and compile the Cython code.

    `$ cd chromo`